dmitry-kabanov/jenkins-demo/README.markdown

 # Jenkins Demo

 Demo showing how PHP projects can be continously built with Jenkins CI Server.
+For building we use Phing.

 ## Source Code